The short answer

 How is Kima Network related to Aeredium?

-Kima is embedded in Aeredium as the cross-chain settlement and interoperability layer, not a partner bolted on afterward.
-Kima's TSS infrastructure runs inside Aeredium's execution layer, upgraded to CGGMP24 inside AWS Nitro Enclaves.
+Kima is being migrated into Aeredium as the cross-chain settlement and interoperability layer, not treated as a loose outside partnership.
+AMA and white-paper material describe Kima's TSS moving toward CGGMP24 inside Nitro Enclaves, while later AMAs still leave full deployment status unresolved.
 Eitan Katz, Kima's CEO, serves as Aeredium's Chief Strategy Officer.

 Is CryptoWisdomHub official?